johnratcliff/CORAviz/README.md

-# CORAviz
+# DataVision
-A place to visualize Coastal Ocean Reanalysis (CORA) data
+A place to visualize data that I am working with.

 [CORA Plots](plots.md)